The Budget 2014/15

 How we are making savings

-We undertook a number of service reviews during 2012 which identified savings in the region of £0.705m for 2013/14.
-We are also due to deliver £0.594m of savings through procurement and re-negotiation of contract specifications.
-Other key savings include reduction of non-essential spending such as IT equipment, subscriptions, and premises related expenditure, which amount to about £0.34m.
+The Council has undertaken a number of service reviews which have identified savings in the region of £0.56m for 2014/15.
+The Council is also due to deliver £0.14m of savings through procurement and re-negotiation of contract specifications, and initiatives have been put in place to maximise our external income of £0.60m.
+Other savings include reduction of non-essential spend in areas such as IT equipment, subscriptions and premises related savings, which together amount to £0.07m.

 Reduction in Government Funding